garrandall/popular-music-data/tracks/bbd--i-thought-it-was-me---bell-biv-devoe.md

 My waterbed, kept us afloat
 I had to prove my manhood
 Show her that the B-I-V was DAMN good, understood?
-I never had my boat rocked like that before, YO!!
+I never had my boat rocked like that before, YO!

 The way we left the spot, all systems ready to go